If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 - Update and gather all necessary documentation and personal information

-- Do not pick the first lender you come across.
+- Do not pick the first lender you come across in British Columbia.
 Always take your time and shop around before making a commitment to one lender

 - Remember, banks are no longer the only places to get a loan.
 There are other lenders out there